TinosNitso/VanityTXID-Plugin/README.md

 # VanityTXID-Plugin

-Security issue: I need to update to use gc.collect() to erase all password and privkey variables, o'wise Python's del may not permamenently erase them from RAM.
+Security issue: I should update to use gc.collect() to further erase all password and privkey variables, otherwise Python's del may not permamenently erase them from RAM, unless EC does it.
 Oops!

 License issue: I failed to mention in all the releases that this project has copied from qt.py from the plugin template released by Karol Trzeszczkowski (GNU GPL v3).
 I don't fully understand that code, yet. github.com/KarolTrzeszczkowski/Electron-Cash-Plugin-Template